emersion/soju/doc/ext/bouncer-networks.md

 * `realname`: the realname to use during registration.
 * `pass`: the server password (PASS) to use during registration.

+Bouncers MAY recognise the following network attributes:
+* `error` (read-only): a human-readable short text describing an error with the current network.
+  This is typically used when the bouncer state is `disconnected` to describe the reason why the bouncer is disconnected.

 TODO: more attributes

 ### Examples